qpdf/qpdf/manual/cli.rst

    for additional help.
 Command line arguments can be referenced using :qpdf:ref:`--option`.
 They also appear in an index.

+   Note: 2022-01-22: because short help text is used in the "schema" json object for QPDFJob json, we can't end short text with a ``)`` character since doing so would cause ``)"`` to appear in the string literal.
+We use the R"(...)" syntax for these literals, and that looks like an end delimiter.
+While the C++ spec allows R"anything(...)anything" specifically for this purpose, the MSVC in CI at the time of this writing did not support that construct.

    STYLE NOTES

    In this text, :samp:`...` and ``...`` are used somewhat